redis-stack/redis-stack-docs/docs/stack/get-started/document-database.md

 ### Exact match query

-Use the following command to perform an exact match query, such as finding all bicycles with the brand name `Noka Bikes`.
-Note the use double quotes around the search term.
+Below is a command to perform an exact match query that finds all bicycles with the brand name `Noka Bikes`.
+You must use double quotes around the search term when constructing an exact match query on a  text field.

 {{< clients-example search_quickstart query_exact_matching >}}
 > FT.SEARCH "idx:bicycle" "@brand:\"Noka Bikes\"" LIMIT 0 10